How Food Additives Can Affect Child (and Adult!) Behaviour

 Thankfully, a lot of companies are starting to remove these chemicals, so let’s hope they all get on board soon!

-You can also buy this on Amazon here.
+You can buy this book on Amazon here.